sunesimonsen/7W17732/Readme.md

         return -tweet.get("createdAt");
     }

 Now we just need to render the tweets.
-Open the client/js/views/TimelineView.js file in your editor.
+Open the `client/js/views/TimelineView.js` file in your editor.

-First of all <a href="http://documentcloud.github.com/backbone/#Events-on">bind</a> the <i>reset</i> event on the timeTimeline collection to the render method and call fetch on the collection:
+First of all <a href="http://documentcloud.github.com/backbone/#Events-on">bind</a> the *reset* event on the *timeTimeline* collection to the render method and call fetch on the collection:

     initialize: function() {
         homeTimeline.on('reset', this.render, this);
         homeTimeline.fetch();
     }

-When the elements are fetched from the server the <i>reset</i> event will be triggered on the collection and the render method will be called.
+When the elements are fetched from the server the *reset* event will be triggered on the collection and the render method will be called.

 We can then in the render method display the tweets on the view.
 Add the following code to the render method after the template has been inserted in the root element.